Man clutching chest, highlighting heart risks associated with mixing Viagra and cocaine.

 Viagra increases blood circulation to the penis by influencing a particular phosphodiesterase (PDE5) in the smooth muscle tissue of penile tissue.
 This helps people living with erectile dysfunction attain and maintain an erection.

 Viagra, which comes in blue diamond-shaped tablets, is commonly called the ‘little blue pill’.
 Aside from treating erectile dysfunction, Viagra does have other medical purposes, specifically to treat high blood pressure in pulmonary hypertension.
-This is where high blood pressure occurs in the veins supplying oxygen-rich blood to the lungs.
+This is where high blood pressure occurs in the veins, which supply oxygen-rich blood to the lungs.

 Any person with problems with erectile dysfunction or high blood pressure should always have the possible causes investigated by a medical professional before turning to Erectile Dysfunction medications.
 However, as chronic cocaine abuse can cause the onset of erectile dysfunction, it is unlikely a person who abuses cocaine would be completely honest with a doctor or pharmacist.